 You managed to remove all the previous issues: tab switching is fluid, products are represented in a clear way, you have given users the possibility to compare products and it has been easy to set all the payment and shipment information.
 The user, however, could abandon the purchase due to a last obstacle.

-Customers don’t like to receive surprises when they arrive at checkout, often they are faced with information that had not been previously specified, such as product availability, delivery times or additional expenses.
+Customers don’t like to receive surprises when they arrive at checkout, often they are faced with information that had not been previously specified, such as product availability, delivery times, or additional expenses.

 We’ve just seen that all these 5 points contribute to worsen the mobile experience on your eCommerce, hindering sales.